Is there an application fee?

 Should I discuss my identity?

-If you are a member of an underrepresented or minoritized group you are welcome to indicate this directly in your application, if you are comfortable doing so.
-This can be sensitive and you may be apprehensive.
 Please know that our department is committed to diversifying science across gender, race, ethnicity, sexual orientation, disability and socioeconomic dimensions.
 We are cognizant that individuals from many groups have been excluded from science and, being driven by empirical data that back up this point, we understand that a lack of diversity hurts our science as well as our commitment to a diverse, inclusive, and equitable society.

 Who should I ask to write Letters of Recommendation for me?